k2-fsa/icefall/docs/source/model-export/export-ncnn.rst

 .. caution::

-  Definitely, You need more calibration data to compute the scale table.
+  Definitely, you need more calibration data to compute the scale table.

 Finally, let us use the scale table to quantize our models into ``int8``.